jomaljochan/jomaljochan.github.io/_posts/2025-01-03-brand-value-analysis.md

 ## **Problem Statement**

 Our client is a distributing platform for personal care brands.
-Our team is in the process of reviewing the client's brand partner base as you revisit their delivery partner fee strategy.
-We refer to the below data points on your 3 brands.
+Our team is in the process of reviewing the client's brand partner base as we revisit their delivery partner fee strategy.
+We refer to the below data points on our 3 brands.

 | Metric                                 | Brand 1 | Brand 2 | Brand 3 |
 |----------------------------------------|---------|---------|---------|